|Page 1 of 4:|| |

 creating it and the memorable result achieved.

 Of course, there were several other aspects that sealed Pinochet's fate as President besides a creative ad campaign, but this movie is a worthy effort to show how a country really came together and changed its destiny focusing on joy and creativity and trying to leave behind fear and anger.
-The movie is filmed video-style and it really feels like the 80s; there are several real-life images and video clips which are a nice treat, because they show what the charged social atmosphere was really like back in those months.
+It's filmed video-style which really gives it an 80s look and feel; there are several real-life images and video clips which are a nice treat, because they show what the charged social atmosphere was really like back in those months.
 You don't need to be a Chilean to like this movie; the script and acting are top-notch and it's not a propagandistic film at all.
 I actually thought it was pretty objective considering this is really a polarizing subject matter in my country; the audience laughed several times and seemed to truly enjoy it.
 For film lovers in general, it's an intelligent piece of cinema; for History buffs an objective perspective on how things went down.
 For everybody else, a fun film to watch regardless.
 I recommend it hands down.

 I'm from Chile and i feel very connected to the film.
 I'm not old